replicatedhq/replicated-action/release/README.md

 # Replicated Release GitHub Action

-Creates a new release on your Replicated Unstable channel, with the replicated.yaml in your repo.
+Creates a new release on a Replicated release channel, with the yaml in your repo.

 This Action uses the [replicatedhq/replicated](https://github.com/replicatedhq/replicated) CLI to promote new releases to your Repliated App.

 By default, this action will create a new release in your app's unstable channel.
 This action looks for a file named `replicated.yaml` in the root of your repo.
 The release version will be the git commit SHA, and the release notes will match Pull Request message.

+You can set environment variables to use a different channel or path to a YAML.

 ### Quick Start